 If you cannot register for a specific class, it is because departments have their restrictions or prerequisites per course.
 This may prevent you from registering for that class.
 Please contact us to request a support letter.
 You may email this letter to the professor as an attachment or print and present to professors when trying to add a class during the Add/Drop period.

 Also, please keep in mind that seats in junior and senior level classes cannot be guaranteed.
 We do hope you are flexible with your coursework and are prepared to take some other courses if some don't work out.
 Unfortunately, we do not have control over departmental restrictions or course requirements that may be applicable to certain areas from your home campus' transcript.

-HOUSING: If you have applied for on-campus housing, you must use your student ID number from now on to access your housing information.
+If you have applied for on-campus housing, you must use your student ID number from now on to access your housing information.
 If you have already arranged to stay in on-campus housing, Spring 2013 check-in is on Saturday, August 24, 2013.
 You may request an early check-in by completing the attached EARLY CHECK IN form and returning it to email@example.com or firstname.lastname@example.org.
 For all housing inquiries, please contact the Housing Office at (818) 677-2160.
-Information on Student Housing is also available online at https://housing.csun.edu/.
+Information on Student Housing is also available online at http://housing.csun.edu/.

 Important: Students are responsible for making their own arrangements for transport.